fordalan1066-stack/The-Ford-model--Unified-Theory-of-Everything/README.md

 Rochdale
 England

-The Ford Model an gentle whisper through the cosmos First commit: 23 December 2025
+The Ford Model a gentle whisper through the cosmos First commit: 23 December 2025
 This repository timestamps the core equation that unifies gravity, quantum effects, cosmology, and biology through a single dynamic breathing horizon mechanism.